sdouglas/biomod/README.md

 Never change a .css file, only change a .scss file, or the SASS compiler will overwrite those changes.

+### Important issue with CSS

+CSS files aren't being tracked until we're ready for production: this is because every commit creates stupid conflicts needing merges.
+SO in production, the line in .gitignore must be removed so git just tracks css files again.

 ### technologies used